Richard-Burd/Richard-Burd.github.io/_portfolio/executive.md

 # Schematic Visualization

-Schematic Visualizations are used to coordinate two or more disciplines and help business developers understand the product or service being considered.&nbsp;  They differ from ordinary schematics in that they display information specifically for strategic decision makers rather than engineers or manufacturers.&nbsp;  Detailed schematic visualization will clarify product requirements early on in the exploratory phase of initial design, and help prevent scope creep later in the product development.&nbsp;  At a minimum they must clearly illustrate ***all of the relevant variables, to all of the relevant stakeholders*** so that nobody is surprised to learn something they should have known about the product sooner.&nbsp;
+Schematic visualizations can be used to coordinate two or more design disciplines and help business developers understand the product or service being considered.&nbsp;  They differ from ordinary schematics in that they capture design details across multiple fields that are normally not paired together in a single program.&nbsp;  [Altium](https://www.altium.com/){:target="_blank"} may show you a PCBA, and your mechanical enclosure might be viewable in [SolidView](https://www.solidworks.com/partner-product/solidview){:target="_blank"}, but what if you want to see how those two interact and also display critical software & firmware information with the goal of cross-functional coordination across an entire embedded system design team?&nbsp;

+ Detailed schematic visualizations will clarify product requirements early on in the exploratory phase of initial design, and help prevent scope creep later in the product development.&nbsp;  At a minimum they must clearly illustrate ***all of the relevant variables, to all of the relevant stakeholders*** so that nobody is surprised to learn something they should have known about the product sooner.&nbsp;

 ![file formation](https://i.imgur.com/1cVhZKs.jpg)

 In the above example, I am working on an idea for maritime sailing where I want to use weather forecasting to find an optimal sailing route from point ***a*** to point ***b***.&nbsp;  Although this idea is not entirely new, I want to take a yet untried approach that leverages some AI algorithms for decision-making.&nbsp; This illustration will show sensors imputing data to the hardware, the processing logic the hardware must execute, and the overall software architecture required to do that processing.&nbsp;  This will allow product managers, business developers, and engineers (from multiple disciplines) to gain a bird's eye view of the overall concept and assess its feasibility in terms of both market demand and development cost.&nbsp;  The graphic is blurred out to protect my intellectual property but you can still get the main idea of how these graphics would work.&nbsp;

+---

+# Executive Dashboards

+Executive dashboards are used to give strategic decisionmakers an even more abstracted, bird's eye view of a project then what schematic visualizations can provide.&nbsp;  Their objective is to show managers what they can get away with when they pull on various levers of power to achieve desired effects, and what the subsequent outcomes are likely to be.

 ---